elovin/lineageos-clean-browsing/README.md

 2. [busybox](https://github.com/Magisk-Modules-Repo/busybox-ndk)

 ## Known Issues
+1. The ip whitelisting script based on the domains whitelisted for dnscrypt is WIP
+2. The ip whitelisting script might not cover all necessary ips since there can be a lot of ips behind the same root domain so for now you would need to add a lot of sub domains and/or a list of ip ranges to cover everything you need.
+   (The whitelist is only necessary for tethering)
-1. The scripts and services run with root which is probably not necessary (see [the first attribution link](#attribution))
+3. The scripts and services run with root which is probably not necessary (see [the first attribution link](#attribution))
-2. No automatic update for the dependencies (could be done in the 50-lineage.sh script after the OTA update)
+4. No automatic update for the dependencies (could be done in the 50-lineage.sh script after the OTA update)